 - Provides video images.
-The most obvious advantage – a video baby monitor allows you to see your baby.
+The most obvious advantage – a video baby monitor allows you to see your child.
 Seeing, as well as hearing your baby allows you to decide whether or not they need your attention.

 - Saves unnecessary visits.
 You can always check on your baby in person.
-However, a video baby monitor does the legwork for you.
+However, a video monitor does the legwork for you.
 Although, the real benefit is not disturbing your baby unnecessarily.

 - You can see more than one child.
 Most video baby monitors can be used to view one or more camera unit.
 This is beneficial when looking after more than one child or toddler.
 This is helpful if children are in two or more rooms.
 You can scan between the rooms to see who needs your attention.